-With inflation not likely to ease anytime soon and the impending GST hike next year, families can establish a habit of looking through their expenses on a quarterly basis to make adjustments.
+With inflation likely to remain steady, and implementation of the upcoming GST hikes, it is important to establish a habit of looking through your expenses on a quarterly basis and make adjustments as necessary.

 Expense growth rates (by categories) for an average customer

-For fixed expenses, you can work on switching to more budget-friendly options.
-If driving to work is a fixed expense to you, you may switch to just driving your car during weekends and take public transport to work instead.
+For other expenses, you can work on switching to more budget-friendly options or reducing the frequency of the expense.
+An example would be driving your car only on weekends and taking the public transport to work on weekdays instead.
 This way, you can save on petrol and parking costs.

 Those who are servicing their home loan may consider refinancing or repricing if they are out of the lock-in period.
-Do a cost-benefit analysis first and consult a home loans specialist.
-Perhaps a fixed rate loan may make more sense during this period as it will offer more certainty amidst a rising interest rate environment.
+Do a cost-benefit analysis first and consult a home loans specialist to decide if a fixed or floating rate loan makes more sense for your financial situation during this period.

 2. Shop smart

-Consumers are now spending 64% of their income, versus 59% a year ago.
-The rising proportion of expenses to income in May 2022 suggests that the growth rate of expenses has outpaced that of income.
-With the impending GST hikes, consumers will need to tighten their belt to ensure that they are spending within their means.
+In May 2022, consumers were spending 64% of their income, vs 59% a year ago.
+The rising proportion of expenses to income suggests that the growth rate of expenses has outpaced that of income.
+This means that due to inflation, consumers on the whole are saving less.

 Expenses-to-income (%) of an average customer in May 2021 versus May 2022

 There are many ways in which we can shop more wisely to reduce our everyday expenses.
-Here are some suggestions:
+Here are 5 hacks to consider:

-- Non-perishables can be bought in bulk if there is significant discount and if you have storage space (e.g diapers, detergent, toilet rolls)
+- Buy in bulk if there is significant discount, especially for non-perishables and if you have storage space (e.g diapers, detergent, toilet rolls).

-- Shop nearer to closing time – some shops like bakery, deli counters in supermarket, sushi takeaways offer discounts towards the end of the day
+- Shop nearer to closing time – many shops like bakeries and supermarket deli counters offer discounts towards the end of the day.

-- Consider buying second-hand items via platforms like Carousell.
+- Consider buying pre-loved items via platforms like Carousell.
 Sometimes, you can even find brand new items that are cheaper than retail price.
 It is also more eco-friendly!

-- Using credit/debit cards that are more suited to your lifestyle to earn cashback
+- Use credit/debit cards that are more suited to your lifestyle to earn cashback.

 3. Inflation-proof your savings